 - Make the vinaigrette dressing.
 Place all dressing ingredients into a small jar, close the lid and shake vigorously.
 Set aside.
 You can also whisk all the ingredients in a small bowl.

-- Place the kale in a large bowl and drizzle with 2 tsp of olive oil.
+- Place the kale in a large bowl and drizzle with 2 teaspoon of olive oil.
 Making sure your hands are clean, massage the kale with your fingers until it looks a little wilted and shiny.

 - Add all salad ingredients except for salmon and avocado.
 Gently toss together with about ¾ of the dressing.
 Set aside.